fullreset/flak/README.md

 An experiment: A small (unfinished!)
 JIT-compiled (x86) functional language -- just to see how small it can be.

-It's a glorified calculator, but one day I will revisit this ...
+And I'm sure this can be under 1k lines and still be a real/usable language.
+But for now it's just a glorified calculator with extra features.

-For now I ask that you share your changes with me; that would be kind. :)
+If you make improvements, please share; that would be kind. :) MIT license, as per header file.